acollins-hed/atINFLATE-3.0/README.md

 ### `--uniform-site-types`
 This argument distributes the physicochemical values of the site-types uniformly across [0,1].
 So if `-S=5`, then there will be a site-type with physicochemcial value $0$, one with $\frac{1}{4}$, one with $\frac{1}{2}$, one with $\frac{3}{4}$, and one with $1$ as a physicochemical value.

-By default site-type and amino acid physicochemical values are randomly chosen across [0,1].
+By default site-type and amino acid physicochemical values are randomly drawn across [0,1].